 Cold ironing means that the cruise ships plug into facilities to get electricity from shore.
 Of course, this power has to be produced somewhere and there will be emissions involved with it.
 However, power plants are much more efficient in their energy production, and have better possibilities to keep emissions at bay than the possibilities available on board of a ship.
 Furthermore, in Southeast Alaska, a huge amount of electricity stems from hydro-power generation.
-Watch out for a post about Alaska’s hydro-power later this year.

 Special equipment is needed

 Cold ironing requires special equipment of the ships.
 Think of it like when the special equipment one needs when one wants to power the house with a generator in case of an outage.
 Like not every house has the possibility to switch between power from a generator and that from the electricity company, not all cruise ships are equipped for cold ironing.
 Actually, in Juneau, the cold ironing facility was built by and belongs to a cruise company, Princess.
 More than 90% of their cruise ships cold iron when at berth in Juneau.
 Note that in many ports on the US West Coast, cold ironing facilities are part of the port to keep the ship emissions and hence pollution due to the port low in those port cities.

 Cold ironing is a start to reduce air pollution in Alaska’s port cities.
 It’s a step in the right direction.